 - Restoring the Health of Nova Scotia’s Forests

 A panel of expertise report on forests by Bob Bancroft and Donna Crossland to the steering panel for the Nova Scotia Natural Resources Strategy 2010 process.
+See in particular pages 1-11 for comments on NSDNR’s interpretation of natural disturbance regimes and its impact on the stateb of our forests.
 This report was widely applauded, the Steering Panel adopted most of their recommendations, and then NDP Minister of Natural Resources John MacDonell promised fundamental change.
 Within 6 months, however, Premier Dexter shifted MacDonell to another Dept. and the Bancroft/Crossland Report was tacitly shelved in favour of an alternative, industrial forestry-oriented Report by Jon Porter.
 Four years later the new Liberal government hired Porter as the executive director of the NSDNR’s renewable resources branch.
 Regardless, this report still says a lot about the current state of our forests (just add 6 more years of extensive clearcutting and the “biomess”) and where we should be headed.
 Also see the Research Addendum.

 - Nova Scotia’s Fiery Past: Why early wildfires ignited by our ancestors should not justify modern clearcutting practices

 Guest post by Donna Crossland on Medway Community Forest website, Sep.
 4, 2015.
 “The harvest practice of clearcutting more closely mimics a stand-replacement wildfire event (although the effects are not identical), while partial harvests emulate small blow downs or tree mortality caused by insects or diseases.
 Thus you can see why it is important to accurately define the natural disturbance dynamics that characterize Acadian forests.”

 - Push reset button on N.S. forestry policy